OPEC and Russia have failed to fix the epic oil glut

 These coordinated production cuts are aimed at mopping up the massive supply glut that sent crude crashing to unthinkably-low prices last year.

-While OPEC's ability to cobble together an agreement has managed to keep a lid on prices this year, the cartel's tactics haven't fixed the underlying problem, at least not yet.
+While OPEC's ability to cobble together an agreement has managed to keep a floor under prices this year, the cartel's tactics haven't fixed the underlying problem, at least not yet.

 Despite OPEC and Russia's output cuts, oil stockpiles in the US and other major economies remain stubbornly-high -- and that's spooking impatient investors.